 Conduct policies contain the rules both employees and employers must adhere to.
 They outline how people should appropriately interact with one another at work.

-Why is a code of conduct important?
+Why are conduct policies important?

-It demonstrates a company's values
+- They can demonstrates a Company's values

-It provides guidelines for behaviour
+- They can provide guidelines for behaviour

-It helps the Company to act within the law
+- They can help the Company to act within the law

-It helps to improve and maintain employee morale
+- They can help to improve and maintain employee morale

-It enables Companies to measure employee success
+- They can enable Companies to measure employee success

 Alcohol and drug problems are prevalent in society and are associated with a wide variety of costs for both employers and employees.
-These costs include ill-health sickness absence, reduced work performance and accidents.
-The consumption of alcohol and drugs has implications for health and safety at work since these substances impair co-ordination, judgement and decision making; as such this is a policy matter.

 This policy outlines the rules regarding conflict of interest and the responsibilities of employees and the company in resolving any such discrepancies.

 The disciplinary policy is aimed at ensuring that issues of misconduct are managed and dealt with in a fair and consistent manner.
-The It promotes high standards of behaviour and conduct for all employees and describes appropriate corrective action where those standards are not met.

 A grievance policy/procedure is a formal way for an employee to raise a problem or complaint to their employer.